lei-cs/momo_VotingForX/README.md

 ### Purpose of test

- * The authority login is to ensure security to prevent piracy,harresment and corruption from candidates standing in election.
+ * The authority login is to ensure security to prevent piracy, harresment and corruption from candidates standing in election.
- * OTP generation is to authenticate the right aadhar card owner.
+ * OTP generation is to authenticate the right employee.
  * button disabling and automatic logout is to prevent multiple voting by single candidate.

 ### Screenshots